alpblkba/alpnest/README.md

 - `Ctrl-S` is the explicit save/build action
 - filetree preview should eventually show all real files in the panel, including sections

+### Section workbench

+Boards were rejected as the model.
+A Trello-style board makes you maintain containers, and the real state ends up in a database reachable only through the UI — the wrong shape for a markdown-backed terminal tool.

+Important decisions:

+- steps are the checkboxes already in the section's markdown; there is no second source of truth to keep in sync
+- toggling rewrites exactly one line, preserving every other byte including a missing trailing newline
+- the first unfinished step is pinned, so the view answers "what next" rather than showing a wall of containers
+- a section with no checkboxes explains how to add them instead of rendering an empty pane

+### Mail as a special content

+Important decisions:

+- `ContentType` gates behavior rather than being metadata; mail and calendar admit no sections, no built panels and no workbench
+- mail panels are exactly the account directories, so loose markdown at the mail root is never promoted to a fake account
+- each message is a section holding the unmodified original, with the model's digest in the paired context file
+- summarization is a prompt contract, and determinism across backends is enforced by pinning temperature, schema and normalisation rather than by trusting the model

+### Credential handling

+Important decisions:

+- Alpnest never accepts, holds, or stores a secret
+- macOS does the prompting through an interactive `security` invocation
+- config files carry connection metadata only, asserted by a test
+- a rejected credential backs off rather than retrying every minute

 ## Roadmap

 Near-term: